 Comments received by close of public comment period

 DEQ received comments from two individuals during the public comment period.
 The table below lists the persons who submitted public comments about the proposed rules by the deadline.
 Original comments are on file with DEQ.
-DEQ received some comments not related to the permanent rulemaking.
-DEQ is providing responses only to comments related to the proposed permanent rulemaking.
+The agency received some comments not related to the permanent rulemaking.
+It provided responses only to comments related to the proposed permanent rulemaking.